 As the diet of the Aboriginal people changes with the seasons, so do our tour activities.
 Take a guided bush walk with Shared Knowledge to forage for seasonal native bush foods and medicines and discover their cultural uses.

-During this three hour tour you will discover the importance of traditional bush foods to the Aboriginal people, and sample foods found in Centennial Parklands.
+During this two hour tour you will discover the importance of traditional bush foods to the Aboriginal people, and sample foods found in Centennial Parklands.

 The session will include:

 - A guided walk

 - Fresh morning and native brewed tea

 - Encounter wildlife and learn their importance to Aboriginal people

 - Countless photo opportunities in a stunning, cultural significant location

 - Delicious 3 course tasting menu of original Australian bush tucker - prepared by our Aboriginal chefs & educators

 What to bring:

 - Personal medication